salhounz/udemy-csharp-course/README.md

 ## Udemy-CSharp-Course
 - **Project Description**

-		An ongoing unit-by-unit breakdown of 'Programming Fundamentals - The Basics with C# for Beginners' free Udemy course by Tod Vachev.
+		A complete unit-by-unit breakdown of 'Programming Fundamentals - The Basics with C# for Beginners' free Udemy course by Tod Vachev.
         The project begins with an Introduction and Setup section along with beginner level programs such as HelloWorld.
-        However, other sections such as 2,3 or 4 cover items like the Console, Data Types and Sizes, String Concatenation, and other topics.
+        However, other sections such as 2,3 or 4 cover items like the Console, Data Types and Sizes, String Concatenation, For Loops, Operators, and other topics.